These Are the Best Movies and TV Shows Coming to Netflix in June | TV Guide

-June is on the horizon, so it's time to start organizing your Netflix queue.
+June is visible off in the distance, so it's time to start planning out your Netflix queue for the next month.
+You plan what you're going to watch a month in advance, right?
+It's not just us?
+Good.
 Save these titles for when they release, so you have something to look forward to.
-Highlights on Netflix this month include the return of The Silence of the Lambs to the streaming service, Spike Lee's Vietnam heist movie Da 5 Bloods, two movies starring Edgar Ramirez, and much more.
+Highlights among Netflix's movie and series offerings this month include the return of The Silence of the Lambs to the streaming service, Spike Lee's Vietnam heist movie Da 5 Bloods, two movies starring Edgar Ramirez, and much more.

-For a complete menu of options, check out the full list of what's new on Netflix in June 2020.
+For a complete menu of options, check out the full list of of everything that's coming to Netflix in June 2020.
 You can also examine what's coming to Hulu in June.
 If you're looking for even more hand-picked recommendations, take a look at out Watch This Now! page, which has everything we're watching.

 The Best Netflix Shows and Movies in June